idhruvd/idhruvd/README.md

 - 👋 Hi, I’m @idhruvd
-- 👀 I’m a Java Developer and continue to learn and strive to practice more of it every day.
+- 👀 I’m a Software Engineer and strive to practice more coding every day.
-- 💞️ I'm also interested in Photography and travelling when I am not coding.
+- 💞️ I love travelling and have a passion for photography as well.

 <!---